Thank you for your interest in volunteering with Johnson County Aging & Human Services! Our volunteers are the heart of our programs.

 - Locations: Gardner, Lenexa, & Mission,

-- Host a food/hygiene drive (Students can earn service hours for hosting a food drive) Click here to for our current food drive.
+- Host a food/hygiene drive (Students can earn service hours for hosting a food or hygiene drive, please contact our Community Relations Manager for more information.)

 - Assist in the food pantry - filling client food orders, unloading donations, rotating donations, & checking for expiration dates.